Tips to Promote Childhood Nutrition For Weight Gain In Children

 Adjusting your child’s nutritional demands during the early years, particularly after two years of age, is of utmost importance.
 Optimal Nourishment boosts children’s health, well being and prepares their body for everyday challenges.

-In the event that your child is deprived of nutrition in the form of protein, fat, sugars, or micronutrients like iodine, vitamins, minerals like iron, calcium, and zinc, they may have nutritional deficiencies.
+In the event that your child is deprived of childhood nutrition in the form of protein, fat, sugars, or micronutrients like iodine, vitamins, minerals like iron, calcium, and zinc, they may have nutritional deficiencies.
 The right amount of childhood nutrition can prevent your children from associated adverse effects such as stunted growth, malnourishment, and delayed motor and mental development.

 10 Reasons Why Your Child Is Not Gaining Weight